opconWizard/opcon-docs/docs/Files/UI/Enterprise-Manager/Configuring-Automatic-Schedule-Maintenance.md

 10. *(Optional)* Select the **[Auto     Delete[[]{.MCTextPopupArrow}Indicates if OpCon should automatically delete the schedule.
 When this setting is on, the graphical interfaces provide a field to set the number of days in the past to delete the schedule.
-If a Schedule has a status of \"On Hold\" and has never been released, it will be deleted in the automatic delete process.
-If a schedule is \"On Hold\" after previously being released, it will not be deleted in the automatic delete process.
+If a Schedule has a status of "On Hold" and has never been released, it will be deleted in the automatic delete process.
+If a schedule is "On Hold" after previously being released, it will not be deleted in the automatic delete process.
 If auto delete is enabled, the log file is named Auto_Delete\_\<Schedule Date\>\_\<Schedule Name\>.log in the